byu-is-software-design-concepts/winter-2020/hw4/_submissions/haines-josh/unique-order/README.md

 The code is located in the `src` folder.

 Run `npm run test` to verify if tests are passing or not.
+Remember, you have to be in the directory for this command to work.

 ## Instructions